Market Simulation under Adverse Selection: Trading Simulation Environment

-First, we briefly describe the simulation environment used in \citet{cartea2015algorithmic} and \citet{jaimungalgit} for the optimal MM problem described in Section 4, along with the extensions we made in a little more depth.
-In order to simulate the performance of the MM strategy, one must first discretize the continuous-time setup given in Section 4.
-To begin, the main components of the simulation environment are as follows, \begin{itemize} \item Asset price: For this purpose, we will use Futures LOB data, which was collected at the proprietary trading firm Futures First Inc. The products we will focus on include the near-term expiry contracts for ES, NQ, CL and ZN.
-MMs often tend to focus on the more liquid products like these, in particular for HFT, as it will enable them to trade more volume.
-We resampled our price data into a 1 second time interval, which was then subsequently used as the time step size in our discrete environment.
-The data includes up to five levels of LOB events, with each new event generating a new data point at the next timestep.
-When resampling the dataset into 1-second intervals, we used the standard forward fill approach which ensures continuity by propagating the last observed value into missing time slots.
-Since market data arrives at irregular intervals, resampling often creates gaps where no new data exists.
-Forward fill addresses this by carrying forward the most recent data points until an update occurs, preserving the latest market state. \item LO postings: Here the decision/control variable is stored, which tells us whether to be posted at the best bid/ask at any given time step.
-The formula for the optimal control is given in Equation \eqref{eq: optcontMM}, where the values come from the numerical solution to Equation \eqref{eq: DPE_h_MM}.
-Since a numerical solution is discrete, the values from this solution can be used directly to determine whether to be posted or not.
-See \citet{jaimungalgit} for how this problem is solved numerically. \item Trade order fills: The benchmark trading simulation environment assumes that all fills are non-adverse, except in the unlikely event that a fill occurs simultaneously with an adverse price movement.
-In our improved environment, however, we explicitly account for both adverse and non-adverse fills in the fill-tracking process.
-The benchmark environment also assumes that all trade orders are placed at the front of the LOB queue, meaning they are the first to be filled.
-In most liquid financial markets, this assumption is unrealistic.
-Based on this observation and empirical evidence from Tables \ref{tab:tabletradesize} and \ref{tab:tablemotivex}, we introduced a probability function $\rho$ in Section 4 that governs the likelihood of non-adverse fills.
-And so, non-adverse fills can be defined as:
+First, we briefly describe the simulation environment used in \citet{cartea2015algorithmic} and \citet{jaimungalgit} for the optimal market-making problem in Section 3, along with our extensions in more detail.
+The main components are as follows, \begin{itemize} \item Asset Price: We use futures LOB data sourced from Futures First Inc. As in Section 2, Example 2, we focus on near-term expiry contracts for ES, NQ, CL, and ZN.
+The data is resampled to 1-second intervals, which defines the time step in our discrete simulation.
+It includes up to five LOB levels, with each new market event updating at the next timestep.
+Because trades occur irregularly, resampling introduces missing intervals, which we handle using a forward-fill procedure that carries the most recent observation forward until a new update arrives, ensuring a continuous and consistent market state. \item LO postings: Stores the decision/control variable, which tells us whether to be posted at the best bid/ask at any given time step as given by Equation \eqref{eq: optcontMM}. \item Trade order fills: The benchmark simulation environment from \cite{cartea2015algorithmic} and \citet{jaimungalgit} assumes all executions are non-adverse, except in rare cases where a fill coincides with an adverse price move.
+It also implicitly assumes that posted LOs are always at the front of the queue and, therefore, filled immediately upon arrival of a matching market order.
+In practice, especially in liquid markets, both assumptions are unrealistic.
+In our improved framework, we explicitly distinguish between adverse and non-adverse fills and introduce a fill probability $\rho$ (motivated by Section 2.2 and Tables \ref{tab:tabletradesize} and \ref{tab:tablemotivex}) governing non-adverse execution.
+Non-adverse fills at the ask and bid are defined as